Blucera/demo-winsupport/README.md

 WinSupport is a powerful AI agent that takes your business information in a form of PDF and based on content answer your customers.
 No need for manual customer support when Winsupport can handle customer fast and 24/7

 ## Features
-- Upload your custom knowledge, No size limit
+- Upload your custom knowledge.
-- Chat Screen to query from provided PDF
+- Chat Screen to query from provided PDF.
-- Multiple PDF supported
+- Multiple PDF supported.